PA Application and Requirements

 - The program does not accept transfer students.

-Touro Nevada recognizes this may be a stressful time for prospective students.
-You may be facing challenges such as not being able to take courses in-person or taking standardized tests as scheduled, which makes it hard to meet admission requirements.
-We are closely monitoring these issues and have addressed your concerns by making temporary revisions to admission requirements for the 2020-2021 and 2021-2022 admissions cycles.
-Please review the COVID-19 FAQs below and contact your program manager, Elsa Macias, email@example.com if you have any additional questions.
-Thank you for your continued interest.
+Touro Nevada recognizes the application process may be a stressful time for prospective students.
+We are closely monitoring the status of COVID-19 and have addressed your concerns by making temporary revisions to admission requirements.
+Please review the COVID-19 FAQs below and contact your program manager if you have any additional questions.
 Stay safe!

 Yes, we will accept Pass/Fail grades.
 If your institution does not provide a transcript key on what letter grade the pass grade is equivalent to, it will be evaluated as a “C” for undergraduate courses/”B” for graduate courses.